Nigerian govt makes false claim about student loan disbursement (UPDATED)

 Findings by The FactCheckHub show that the claim is FALSE, as official data from NELFUND contradicts it.

 The Tinubu-led administration introduced the Nigerian Education Loan Fund (NELFUND) by signing the Students Loan Act in June 2023.
-This initiative aims to provide interest-free loans to Nigerian students in public tertiary institutions, enabling them to afford tuition fees amid the economic hardships in Nigeria.
+This initiative aims to provide interest-free loans to Nigerian students in public tertiary institutions, enabling them to afford tuition fees amid the economic hardship in Nigeria.
 The Act was later amended and revised in April 2024.

 Under the scheme, eligible students can apply for loans to cover their tuition fees, with the expectation that they will begin repayment two years after completing their education or securing a job.